Determine the currently protected area

 - In the Suitability Modeler pane, click Run.

 The model runs and produces the Conservation_suitability_Kenya raster layer.
-This may take a few minutes, depending on your computer.
+The model may take a few minutes, depending on your computer.

 Locate regions